 Yes, there really is California fall color in San Diego County!
 At 4,000 feet in elevation, palm trees and sandy beaches give way to Julian‘s mountain air, apple orchards, and some wonderful opportunities for leaf peeping.
 This historic mining town is a great place for Southern California natives to get a taste of fall without having to hop on a plane.
 Grab a cup of hot apple cider and enjoy the view before heading back on down the mountain and into the land of endless summers.

 California’s capital is filled with more than high rises and legislature.
-It is also a city with over 110,000 city-owned trees (and many more privately owned), which makes for quite a vibrant spectacle come fall.
+Sacramento’s 110,000 city-owned trees (and many more privately owned) create quite a vibrant spectacle come fall.
 When I lived in Sacramento, I absolutely loved taking the bridge over the river and gazing down at the beautiful trees below.
-My kids loved jumping in piles of leaves in city parks and searching for the biggest maple leaves bigger than their tiny faces.
-If you can pick any season to visit the City of Trees, make it the autumn.
+My kids loved jumping in piles of leaves in city parks and searching for maple leaves bigger than their tiny faces.
+If you can pick any season to visit the City of Trees, make it autumn.